TritonDataCenter/manta/docs/user-guide/jobs-reference.md

 not available, tasks for that job will fail with an InvalidArgumentError.

-**You're strongly discouraged from depending on an exact version of the image, as Joyent may frequently release minor updates to existing images and retire older versions as long as the new one is backwards-compatible.**  Dependencies are intended so you can tie jobs to major releases, or "at least" a particular minor release.
+**You're strongly discouraged from depending on an exact version of the image, as we may frequently release minor updates to existing images and retire older versions as long as the new one is backwards-compatible.**  Dependencies are intended so you can tie jobs to major releases, or "at least" a particular minor release.